Having an imaginative concept is one thing, making it work is a complete other story. Welcome in the design phase!

 A Brand Passport (Dutch: merkpaspoort) is a great way to show your organization in an imaginative way to the outside world (and also to your own staff and stakeholders).
 In this presentation a number of former students show how you can do that (language: Dutch).

-If you’re looking for information on co-creation you should check out http://www.emeraldinsight.com/ .
-Emerald Insight is a publisher on scientific journals with lots of articles on co-creation and other actual topics.
+If you’re looking for information on co-creation you should check out The Emerald Insight database/ .
+Emerald is a publisher on scientific journals with lots of articles on co-creation and other actual topics.
 It has a good search function, so you will be able to find your way.
-If not, the people form the NHTV-library will be happy to assist you.
-Note: this website is only accessible through the network of NHTV.
+If not, the people form the BUas-library will be happy to assist you.
+Note: this website is only accessible through the network of the library.

 C. K. Prahalad and Venkat Ramaswamy are authorities in the field of value- and co-creation.
 In this article they sketch the changes in the market and the growing role of co-creation as a good way of creating values.